kjohnbaba/IntTechp1/README.md

-Sample Server and Client programs to send messages between them using Python's socket API.
+Simple Server and Client programs to send messages between them using Python's socket API.